 Marco Rogers will give a concrete idea of what a career guide looks like for engineers based on his experience as an engineering leader at multiple companies.
 There are the big things like creating levels that engineers progress through, and addressing what “Senior” means.
 He will also touch on the less obvious aspects, such as providing guidance on how to get promoted, and maintaining consistency between internal hiring and external recruiting.

 Keeping an application stable starts off being simple since your codebase is small, there are few points of failure, and you can easily reason about the implications of code changes.
-Once the team scales, managing quality becomes intractable as your hire engineers, acquire users, and ship features and refactors.
-In this talk, I cover several systems and processes you can use for managing application reliability.
+Once the team scales, managing quality becomes intractable as you hire engineers, acquire users, and ship features and refactors.
+In this talk, you'll learn about a few frameworks and processes you can use for reasoning about and managing application reliability.

 When using tens or hundreds of microservices to provide an application's critical functionality, diagnosing what interaction between components is causing an outage can be challenging.
 Engineers spend a lot of time building dashboards to improve monitoring but still spend a lot of time trying to figure out what’s going on and how to fix it when they get paged.
 Building more dashboards isn’t the solution; you need a new set of strategies to understand your systems.
 Learn from Liz's experience working with companies large and small introducing better observability practices to developers and operators.